-In Figure~\ref{fig:exp_counting_llama_3_8b_vary_n}, we vary the problem size $n$ and set $m=n$ in our algorithm, which means the algorithm becomes equivalent to a single LLM call.
+In Figure~\ref{fig:exp_counting_llama_3_8b_vary_n}, we vary the problem size $n$ and set $m=n$ in our algorithm, in which case the algorithm becomes equivalent to a single LLM call.
 Unsurprising, error metrics in this counting task monotonely increase with $n$.
 The number of prefilling tokens increases linearly with $n$, while the number of decoding tokens is insensitive to $n$, since we prompt the LLM to output its answer directly without intermediate reasoning steps.
 The latency of one LLM call also increases linearly with $n$, which is likely due to the relatively small sequence lengths and the compute-bound nature of LLM inference by a \llamaeight model running on a CPU.

-In Figure~\ref{fig:exp_counting_llama_3_8b_vary_m}, we fix $n=200$ and vary the hyperparameter $m$, namely the size of each sub-task in our proposed LLM-based algorithm.
-It is confirmed that decomposing the original task into smaller parallel sub-tasks with a smaller value of $m$ improves the accuracy of the overall algorithm, while incuring higher cost metrics, except for the latency with infinite parallelism (which is monotonely increasing in $m$) and the latency with parallelism degree $p = 4$ (which achieves the minimum at $m = n / p = 50$, as was predicted by our previous analysis).
+In Figure~\ref{fig:exp_counting_llama_3_8b_vary_m}, we fix $n=200$ and vary the hyperparameter $m$, i.e., the size of each sub-task.
+It is confirmed that decomposing the original task into smaller parallel sub-tasks improves the accuracy of the overall algorithm, while incuring higher cost metrics, except for the latency with infinite parallelism (which is monotonely increasing in $m$) and the latency with parallelism degree $p = 4$ (which achieves the minimum at $m = n / p = 50$, as was predicted by our previous analysis).

 \paragraph{Results with \gptfour.}